hejyll/jadio/README.md

 # jadio class can be used to handle all platforms.
 with jadio.Jadio(service_configs) as service:
     # Get program data from all services.
-    # With `only_downloadable=True`, program data that cannot be downloaded,
-    # such as unbroadcasted programs, can be avoided.
     all_programs = service.get_programs(
+        # Program data that cannot be downloaded,　such as unbroadcasted programs, can be avoided.
         only_downloadable=True,
+        # Get more data, but longer run time.
         more_data=False,
     )